sjy9999/Group_project/readME.md

 Of course, if you search for Brunnswick, a small town in the UK, you'll find it's not popular yet.
 No posts about it and no replies below.

+### 5
+Then in the ranking interface,user ranking system with a corresponding ranking chart, ranking users based on their scores and visualizing the data in a chart format.
+The main features include a user ranking table showing rank, user ID, name, and score, alongside a ranking chart for visual representation of user scores.
+The interface also includes a "Back to Main" button for easy navigation.

+### 6
+In the The profile settings page includes user details such as name, bio, email, and last seen time, with an option to update the profile picture via Gravatar.
+The user ranking section prominently shows the user's rank, score, and a congratulatory message for top 3 positions.
+Additionally, users can edit their bio for personalized profile information, and customize their theme color for a personalized experience.
+The current weather section provides real-time weather updates including location, temperature, description, humidity, and wind speed.
+The user requests section allows users to view and manage their requests.
+For enhanced user support, a live chat option is available.
+Navigation is made easy with "Go Back" and "Logout" buttons.

+### 7
+The Swan-Forum Guidelines section promotes community standards, encouraging respectful interactions, avoiding spam, and sharing valuable content.

 <!-- 5 -->